Jennifer Paz

-Jennifer Paz-Fedorov (born April 23, 1974) is an American actress.
+Jennifer Paz-Fedorov is a Filipino actress.
 She is mostly known for her recurring role as Lapis Lazuli in Steven Universe and Steven Universe Future.

 Career

 The youngest of four children, Paz moved with her family at the age of 5 from the Philippines to Seattle, where her mother's brother was living at the time.

 After completing her freshman year at the University of Washington in Seattle, Paz - then at the age of 21 - played the alternate of the lead role of Kim in the 1st National Miss Saigon US Tour.
-Since this professional debut, Paz has received multi-award nominations and wins including a 2008 LA Stage Alliance Ovation Award for Best Lead Actress.
+Since this professional debut, Paz has received multi-award nominations and wins including a 2008 LA Stage Alliance Ovation Award for Best Lead Actress, and has since reprised her role in Miss Saigon in various regional productions.
+She appeared on Broadway in Les Miserables and in the pre-Broadway run of David Henry Hwang's revised Flower Drum Song at the Los Angeles Mark Taper Forum in the role of Mei-Li during the production's celebrated 5-week extension.

 In 2013, Paz returned to playing the lead role of Kim in Miss Saigon at the Casa Mañana theatre.